 Guidelines for how to evaluate a school curriculum are outlined in the online MSEd Curriculum and Instruction program.
 You'll learn how implementing new methodologies regarding social justice issues and STEM education improve the learning potential of all students, and how to interpret evaluation and assessment data to select the best program for your students.

 The program also allows you to choose a concentration in Gifted, Creative and Talented Studies, Mathematics Education, English Language Learning, Integrated STEM Education, or Education Technology to deepen your evaluation skills where they're needed most.

 How can teachers improve student academic achievement?

 Improving academic achievement is a core outcome of the online MSEd in Curriculum and Instruction degree.
 The program focuses on how new methodologies surrounding the implementation of social justice issues and STEM education improve student learning, as well as how students might be served better with varied evaluation and assessment techniques.
-Teachers learn to demonstrate equality in learning in the classroom, and more sophisticated practices.
-They also choose a concentration in Gifted, Creative and Talented Studies, Mathematics Education, English Language Learning, or Education Technology to deepen their ability to improve academic ability for the student population they serve.
+Teachers learn to demonstrate equality in learning in the classroom and more sophisticated practices.
+They also choose a concentration in Gifted, Creative and Talented Studies, Mathematics Education, English Language Learning, Education Technology, or Integrated STEM Education to deepen their ability to improve academic ability for the student population they serve.

 What is a curriculum specialist?

 Curriculum specialists, also known as Instructional coordinators, are the professionals in education who are officially tasked with evaluating the effectiveness of curriculums and teaching techniques.
 They also review student test data, observe teachers in the classroom, recommend different teaching techniques, and conduct training for teachers, especially where technology is concerned.
 Their median pay is $62,460 and the employment growth rate for this title is 11%.

 Don’t See Your Question Here?